gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: Linear

-      Remove center of mass translation
+      Remove center of mass translational velocity

    .. mdp-value:: Angular

-      Remove center of mass translation and rotation around the center of mass
+      Remove center of mass translational and rotational velocity around the center of mass

+   .. mdp-value:: Linear-acceleration-correction

+      Remove center of mass translational velocity.
+Correct the center of mass position assuming linear acceleration over :mdp:`nstcomm` steps.
+      This is useful for cases where an acceleration is expected on the center of mass which is nearly constant over mdp:`nstcomm` steps.
+      This can occur for example when pulling on a group using an absolute reference.

    .. mdp-value:: None